PokarPetr/laravel_alpine/Readme.md

 ## Installation and Setup

-1. **Pull the Docker image:**

-    If you haven't cloned the repository from Docker Hub yet, run the following command:
+1. **Install dependencies:**

+    Before running the application, make sure all required dependencies are installed.
+To do so, execute the following command:

     ```bash
-    docker pull pokarpetrdeveloper/laravel_hello
+    docker-compose run --rm composer install
     ```

+    This command will install the dependencies specified in your composer.json file.

 2. **Start the containers using Make:**